ericnewton/many-lives/README.md

 I kept trying to index tuples with integers (`{1, 2}[0]`), which I eventually figured out wasn't a feature tuples supported, but the error message wasn't clear.
-And, of course, decoding tuples don't need integer indexing.
+And, of course, decoding tuples doesn't need integer indexing.

 It was strange to use `Enum.map(collection, f)` instead of `collection.map(f)`, but I got over that.